m4pol/fatebot/README.md

 	Example:

-		case modes == "-uk": //custom your command. irc.BotScanner(UK_netList, ftp, payload, false) //Just config the first argument to your network.
+		case modes == "-uk": //custom your command. bot.Scanner(UK_netList, false) //Just config the first argument to your network.

 <strong>I use shodan to do a static and analysis of scanning like how many of ssh port are open on which isp/org.
 What is the most used OS, version and etc.</strong>